karasmith441/aotscores/README.md

 **setTitle(title)** - Takes a string (e.g. "Space is Cool") and sets the title of the scoreboard to `Astronomy on Tap - {title}`

+**setScoreMultiplier** - Takes two numbers, the first is the round number (starting from 0 and counting up, so these *will not* match the name of the round, sorry), the second is the score multiplier for that round.
+The defaults are 10, 10, 10, 20, 20, and 1 for rounds 0 through 5.
+You can change the default values by changing the variable RSL in main.js.

 **setTeamScores(team_name, scores)** - Takes a string and a list of numbers (e.g. "Rocket Man", [10,20,30]).
 This makes a row for the specified team with the given scores.
 Putting "-0" as a number (with the quotes) will make it appear red.
 This lets you mark the answer as wrong for the final round if the person didn't make a wager. *Note: rows will be automatically padded to fill the number of rounds, so you don't need to add any extra 0's on the end of the list; e.g. if it's round 3, your scores lists should just be 3 entries long.*

-The order in which you call the functions doesn't matter,`main.js` takes care of ordering everything properly, but this is javascript so remember **semi-colons after EVERY command.** Here is an example of how `scores.js` might look after Half-Time:
+Background, title, and scores can be set in any order, but if you have custom multipliers you **must** call setScoreMultiplier to set those **before** setTeamScores.
+This is javascript so remember **semi-colons after EVERY command.** Here is an example of how `scores.js` might look after Half-Time:

 ```
 function scoreboard(){